Athens school board votes to affirm director's placement on leave after federal indictment

 "In light of the allegations from the grand jury indictment, and the related circumstances, I move that the superintendent continue to make system employees and resources available to fully cooperate with federal and state officials, and that it is in the proper interest of the school system to affirm the superintendent's placement of Rick Carter on administrative leave with suspension of all school system duties, expenses, and tasks, except as required by law, pending further recommendations from the superintendent."

-The indictment accuses the defendants of conspiring to fraudulently enroll students in the districts' public virtual schools and falsely reporting the students to the Alabama Department of Education and, as a result, the districts received payments from the state's Education Trust Fund as if the students had attended the virtual schools.
+The indictment accuses the defendants of conspiring to fraudulently enroll students in the districts' public virtual schools and falsely reporting the students to the Alabama State Department of Education.
+As a result, according to the indictment, the districts received payments from the state's Education Trust Fund as if the students had attended the virtual schools.
 The defendants, according to the indictment, received portions of the state money.

 Carter was previously director of innovative programs and principal of Athens High School.
 A tenured employee, Carter's annual salary is $122,766.